awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 + You can only specify groups\.
 You can't specify individual users for the allow list\.
 + The database column should be a string containing a semicolon delimited list of groups\.

+## User context filtering for Amazon FSx data sources<a name="context-filter-fsx"></a>

+When you use an Amazon FSx data source, Amazon Kendra gets user and group information from the directory service of the Amazon FSx instance\.

+The Amazon FSx group and user IDs are mapped as follows:
++ `_group_ids`—Group IDs exist in Amazon FSx on files where there are set access permissions\.
+They are mapped from the system group names in the directory service of Amazon FSx\.
++ `_user_id`—User IDs exist in Amazon FSx on files where there are set access permissions\.
+They are mapped from the system user names in the directory service of Amazon FSx\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Amazon WorkDocs data sources<a name="context-filter-workdocs"></a>

+When you use an Amazon WorkDocs data source, Amazon Kendra gets user and group information from the Amazon WorkDocs instance\.

+The Amazon WorkDocs group and user IDs are mapped as follows:
++ `_group_ids`—Group IDs exist in Amazon WorkDocs on files where there are set access permissions\.
+They are mapped from the names of the groups in Amazon WorkDocs\.
++ `_user_id`—User IDs exist in Amazon WorkDocs on files where there are set access permissions\.
+They are mapped from the user names in Amazon WorkDocs\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Box data sources<a name="context-filter-box"></a>

+When you use a Box data source, Amazon Kendra gets user and group information from the Box instance\.

+The Box group and user IDs are mapped as follows:
++ `_group_ids`—Group IDs exist in Box on files where there are set access permissions\.
+They are mapped from the names of the groups in Box\.
++ `_user_id`—User IDs exist in Box on files where there are set access permissions\.
+They are mapped from the user emails as the user IDs in Box\.

+You can add up to 200 entries in the `AccessControlList` field\.

 ## User context filtering for Confluence data sources<a name="context-filter-confluence"></a>

 When you use a Confluence data source, Amazon Kendra gets user and group information from the Confluence instance\.

 You configure user and group access to spaces using the space permissions page\.
 For pages and blogs, you use the restrictions page\.
-For more information about space permissions, see [ Space Permissions Overview ](https://confluence.atlassian.com/doc/space-permissions-overview-139521.html) on the Confluence Support website\.
+For more information about space permissions, see [Space Permissions Overview](https://confluence.atlassian.com/doc/space-permissions-overview-139521.html) on the Confluence Support website\.
 For more information about page and blog restrictions, see [ Page Restrictions ](https://confluence.atlassian.com/doc/page-restrictions-139414.html) on the Confluence Support website\.

 The Confluence group and user names are mapped as follows:
 + `_group_ids`—Group names are present on spaces, pages, and blogs where there are restrictions\.
 They are mapped from the name of the group in Confluence\.
 Group names are always lower case\.
 + `_user_id`—User names are present on the space, page, or blog where there are restrictions\.
 They are mapped depending on the type of Confluence instance that you are using\.

+  **For Confluence connector v1\.0**
   + Server—The `_user_id` is the username\.
 The username is always lower case\.
   + Cloud—The `_user_id` is the account ID of the user\.

+  **For Confluence connector v2\.0**
+  + Server—The `_user_id` is the username\.
+The username is always lower case\.
+  + Cloud—The `_user_id` is the email ID of the user\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Dropbox data sources<a name="context-filter-dropbox"></a>

+When you use a Dropbox data source, Amazon Kendra gets the user and group information from the Dropbox instance\.

+The group and user IDs are mapped as follows:
++ `_group_ids`—Group IDs exist in Dropbox on files where there are set access permissions\.
+They are mapped from the names of the groups in Dropbox\.
++ `_user_id`—User IDs exist in Dropbox on files where there are set access permissions\.
+They are mapped from the user emails as the IDs in Dropbox\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for GitHub data sources<a name="context-filter-github"></a>

+When you use a GitHub data source, Amazon Kendra gets user information from the GitHub instance\.

+The GitHub user IDs are mapped as follows:
++ `_user_id`—User IDs exist in GitHub on files where there are set access permissions\.
+They are mapped from the user emails as the IDs in GitHub\.

 You can add up to 200 entries in the `AccessControlList` field\.